MJMcGuffin/muqcs.js/README.md

         " -> ", output.toString({binaryPrefixes:true})
     ));

-In this second approach, the space and time requirements of each step of the circuit are O(2^N), so, much better than in the first approach.
+In this second approach, the space and time requirements of each layer (or step) of the circuit are $O(2^N)$, so, much better than in the first approach.
-The key algorithm enabling this is in Sim.qubitWiseMultiply() method, which is inspired by Quirk’s source code https://github.com/Strilanc/Quirk/ , in particular, Quirk's applyToStateVectorAtQubitWithControls() method in src/math/Matrix.js (<a href="https://github.com/Strilanc/Quirk/blob/master/src/math/Matrix.js#L678">link to specific line</a>).
+The key algorithm enabling this is in Sim.qubitWiseMultiply() method, which is inspired by Quirk's source code https://github.com/Strilanc/Quirk/ , in particular, Quirk's applyToStateVectorAtQubitWithControls() method in src/math/Matrix.js (<a href="https://github.com/Strilanc/Quirk/blob/master/src/math/Matrix.js#L678">link to specific line</a>).
 This is essentially the "qubit-wise multiplication" algorithm described in chapter 6 of the book Viamontes, G. F., Markov, I. L., & Hayes, J. P. (2009) "Quantum circuit simulation", although their pseudocode contains errors and does not support control bits.

 More explanation and code examples appear in the slides under the doc folder of the repository.

 **Circuit and Qubit Statistics**

 From the amplitudes output by muqcs, we can easily find the probability of each computational basis state.
-In addition, muqcs can compute the (2^N x 2^N) density matrix for a give state vector, and also compute the (2x2) reduced density matrix (using the partial trace) for each qubit, from which we can compute the phase, Bloch sphere coordinates, and purity (also called 'reduced purity' or 'purity of reduced state') for each qubit.
+In addition, muqcs can compute the ($2^N \times 2^N$) density matrix for a give state vector, and also compute the (2×2) reduced density matrix (using the partial trace) for each qubit, from which we can compute the phase, Bloch sphere coordinates, and purity (also called 'reduced purity' or 'purity of reduced state') for each qubit.
 The Bloch sphere coordinates are a way to describe the qubit's 'local state'.
 The purity for a single qubit varies from 0.5 to 1.0 and indicates how entangled the qubit is with the rest of the system: